ibm-cloud-docs/solution-tutorials/users-teams-applications.md

 {{site.data.keyword.iamshort}} (IAM) enables you to securely authenticate users for both platform and infrastructure services and control (authorize) access to **resources** consistently across the {{site.data.keyword.cloud_notm}} platform. {{site.data.keyword.cloud_notm}} services enabled to use Cloud IAM for access control are provisioned into [**resource groups**](https://{DomainName}/docs/account?topic=account-rgs) within your **account**.
 They allow you to give **users**, **service IDs**, and **trusted profiles** quick and easy access to more than one resource at a time.
 Cloud IAM access **policies** are used to assign users and service IDs access to the resources within your account.

-This tutorial focusses on a single account.
+This tutorial focuses on a single account.
 Multiple accounts can be grouped within an [enterprise account](https://{DomainName}/docs/account?topic=account-what-is-enterprise) and organized in account groups to centrally manage billing and resource usage.
 {: tip}

 A **policy** assigns a user, service ID, or trusted profile one or more **roles** with a combination of attributes that define the scope of access.
 The policy can provide access to a single service down to the instance level, or the policy can apply to a set of resources organized together in a resource group.
 Depending on the user roles that you assign, the user, service ID, or trusted profile is allowed varying levels of access for completing platform management tasks or accessing a service by using the UI or performing specific types of API calls.